Welcome to The Storied Recipe!

 Equipment Options

 - This is one of the simplest recipes you'll ever make!
-You just need a medium mixing bowl, cake pan, and an oven!
+You just need a medium mixing bowl, a cake pan, and an oven!

 - You could use something like these tart pans to make small glutinous rice cakes